magarpratik/magarpratik.github.io/README.md

 #### Lead developer for a payments software

-- Engineered a database synchronisation solution between AWS and GCP systems, laying the foundation for a successful migration from GCP to AWS
+- Engineered a database synchronisation solution between AWS and GCP systems, laying the foundation for future migration initiatives
-- Resolved critical live customer issues by collaborating with external teams, ensuring minimal disruption
+- Collaborated with external teams to resolve high-priority live customer issues, ensuring minimal service disruption
-- Implemented payment refunds and cancellations
+- Developed key features by implementing payment refunds and cancellations, enhancing core functionality

 #### Core member of the platform engineering team